olivia-cheng/Product-Ratio-Optimization-and-Demand-Prediction/README.md

 ## Output
 The final prediction model used is time series random forest regression which had prediction accuracy of 86.4% on the test data.
-Please read our work in poster here: https://bit.ly/3xpITif
+- Please refer to poster: https://bit.ly/3xpITif